An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

+Here, bucket \(u\) represents the \(u\)-th position in the weak order.
+The assignment-based formulation is given by

-Constraints \eqref{eq:elemento_en_bucket_3} ensure that every item belongs to exactly one bucket, \eqref{eq:buckets_no_vacios_3} guarantee that each bucket contains at least one item, constraints \eqref{eq:empates_bucket_3} enforce that all items assigned to the same bucket are tied, and constraints~\eqref{eq:buckets_ordenados_3} forbid an item from being ranked before (or tied with) another that is assigned to a later bucket, ensuring that the global ranking remains consistent with the ordering of the buckets.
+Constraints~\eqref{eq:elemento_en_bucket_3} assign each item to exactly one bucket, while constraints~\eqref{eq:buckets_no_vacios_3} ensure that all \(p\) buckets are nonempty.
+Constraints~\eqref{eq:empates_bucket_3} force items assigned to the same bucket to be tied, and constraints~\eqref{eq:buckets_ordenados_3} ensure consistency between the order of the buckets and the pairwise variables \(x_{rs}\).
+In particular, if item \(r\) is assigned to bucket \(u\) or to an earlier bucket, and item \(s\) is assigned to a later bucket, then \(s\) cannot be ranked ahead of \(r\).

+The assignment-based formulation can be easily adapted when the size of each bucket is known in advance.
+Since bucket \(u\) explicitly represents the \(u\)-th position in the weak order, prescribed bucket sizes can be imposed by replacing constraints~\eqref{eq:buckets_no_vacios_3} with

+where \(q_u\) denotes the prescribed size of bucket \(u\), with \(q_u\ge 1\) and \(\sum_{u=1}^p q_u=n\).
+The equal-size case is obtained as the particular case \(q_u=q\) for all \(u\in[p]\).
+The theoretical properties stated below remain valid under this replacement.

-For completeness, we note that constraints from the base weak-order model~\eqref{mod:empates} are redundant in this formulation; they remain valid inequalities for model~\eqref{mod:p-bucket_1}.
+For completeness, we note that the constraints from the base weak-order model~\eqref{mod:empates} are redundant in this formulation; they remain valid inequalities for model~\eqref{mod:p-bucket_1}.
 We formalize this result below.